≡ Menu

 Category #1.

-The first group that we’ll commonly encounter will be those who have been diagnosed with a localized case of Scleroderma that doesn’t seem to be causing any significant complications.
-In cases like these, what you’re generally going to find is that most life insurance companies aren’t going to use your previous Scleroderma diagnosis to discriminate against you.
+The first group we’ll commonly encounter is those diagnosed with a localized Scleroderma that doesn’t seem to be causing significant complications.
+In cases like these, you’ll generally find that most life insurance companies aren’t going to use your previous Scleroderma diagnosis to discriminate against you.

-Some folks who have been diagnosed with Scleroderma will still be able to qualify for a Preferred rate because in many cases, whatever rate you would have been able to qualify for PRIOR to your Scleroderma diagnosis will be the same rate that you’ll be able to qualify for AFTER your Scleroderma diagnosis.
+This is how some people who have been diagnosed with Scleroderma will still be able to qualify for a Preferred rate because, in many cases, whatever rate they would have been able to qualify for before their Scleroderma diagnosis is the same rate that they’ll be able to qualify for after their Scleroderma diagnosis.

 Category #2.

-Individuals who will fall into this category will be one’s that either suffer form a “generalized” case of Scleroderma were several different body parts are affected or may be exhibiting signs that their disease could be causing them to suffer from more significant problems than a “mild” localized case would.
+Individuals who fall into this category will suffer from a “general” case of Scleroderma in which different body parts are affected or may be exhibiting signs that their disease could be causing them to suffer from more significant problems than a “mild” localized case would.

-What you’re usually going to find is that it may still be possible to qualify for a traditional life insurance policy only now it’s highly unlikely that you’ll be able to qualify for a Standard or better rate.
-Instead, if you are still able to qualify for coverage, it will most likely only be at a “high risk” table rate.
+In cases like these, you’re usually going to find that qualifying for a traditional life insurance policy may still be possible.
+Still, it’s doubtful that you’ll qualify for a Standard or better rate.
+Instead, if you can still qualify for coverage, it will most likely only be at a “high risk” table rate.

 Table rates…